 And should you like to make some sweet truffles have a look at the Champagne Truffles!

 What are truffles?

-There are two sorts of truffles: the extremely expensive and hard to find white truffles, and the black truffles, which are expensive as well, but not quite so extremely.
-They’re are also more readily available.
+There are two sorts of truffles: the extremely expensive and hard-to-find white truffles and the black truffles, which are expensive as well, but not quite so extreme.
+They are also more readily available.

 Why are they so expensive?